 Hilbert's Sixth Problem & the Cost of Infinite Information

 In 1900, David Hilbert called for the axiomatization of physics, specifically naming probability in mechanics as requiring rigorous foundation.
 The problem remains formally open.
 The following analysis argues that Hilbert’s question reduces to whether nature demands infinite information to specify its state.
 Three established constraints—Landauer’s principle, the Margolus-Levitin bound, and the holographic principle—together imply a finite universal information capacity of approximately bits.
 Statistical mechanics works because the universe cannot track trajectories with infinite precision.
-What appears as fundamental randomness is the resolution limit of a finite computational substrate.
+What appears as fundamental randomness is the resolution limit of a finite information substrate.

 What Hilbert Actually Asked